 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pita bread topped with za'atar is a popular Middle Eastern snack called Manakish Za’atar in Lebanon.
+Pita bread topped with za'atar is a popular Middle Eastern snack; it's called manakish za’atar in Lebanon.
 The traditional way of preparing it is to top the unbaked pita loaves with za’atar but you don’t need to bake your own yeasted pita bread to enjoy this.
 This recipe is a fast and easy shortcut version with ready-made pita and a definite must-try.

 Serve the pita bread on its own, cut into wedges, or with extra-virgin olive oil for dipping on the side.
-You can also cut the pita bread into bite-size pieces and serve them as seasoned pita chips.
-For a light summer meal, serve it as a Greek salad, or with a Middle Eastern or Turkish red lentil soup.
+You can also cut the pita bread into bite-sized pieces and serve them as seasoned pita chips.
+For a light summer meal, serve it with a Greek salad or with a Middle Eastern or Turkish red lentil soup.
 Pita with za’atar is also a good addition to a mezze meal.

 4 tablespoons olive oil